-The College of Nursing and Midwifery offers research expertise in midwifery and women's health, birthing on country, primary health care, mental health, cancer and chronic conditions.
-The College’s strategic plan has prioritised its research engagement in strengthening the College’s major research foci, research impacts, and research support environment.
-The College has been engaging in high impact research outcomes that make a difference in the lives of people in the Northern Territory, Australia and internationally.
+The Faculty of Health offers research expertise in midwifery and women's health, birthing on country, primary health care, mental health, cancer and chronic conditions.
+The Faculty’s strategic plan has prioritised its research engagement in strengthening the Faculty’s major research foci, research impacts, and research support environment.
+The Faculty has been engaging in high impact research outcomes that make a difference in the lives of people in the Northern Territory, Australia and internationally.
 The team has a strong track record, with more than 20 currently funded projects and many national and international collaborations.

-To find the latest research programs and opportunities with the College of Nursing and Midwifery please visit our website.
+To find the latest research programs and opportunities with the Faculty of Health please visit our website.